4Liamk/KFusion/README.md

 The following pragmas denote load and store operations.
 These will be used to fuse kernels.
 Fusion occurs by matching input and outputs in order to build a dependency tree.
 The tree is collapsed by matching inputs to outputs.
 Asynchronous instructions are rearranged and then the final result is output.
 This amortizes costs and greatly improves performance - on par with hand fused kernels.

+##For Apple Users:
+You may have to make significant ---trying--- changes to the codebases in order to have them execute on Apple hardware.
+Details on these changes will be coming

+##Issues
+KFusion is still a prototype tool and, while it works for the cases presented as examples here, may not work for all codebases.
+It makes some assumptions and has limitations.
+If it fails for you, feel free to contact me by email and let me know.

 Thanks

 --Liam